 Which Brand and at What Price?

-We won’t sugarcoat it; with optics you simply get what you pay for.
-Top-notch European brands like Carl Zeiss offer superior image quality and nearly indestructible binoculars.
-But these can cost you over £1,000 for an 8×42 pair.
+We won’t sugarcoat it, with optics you simply get what you pay for.
+Top notch European brands like Carl Zeiss offer superior image quality and nearly indestructible binoculars.
+But these can cost you over £500 for a 10×42 pair.